TCummings03/Synthetic-Control/README.md

 3. Choose a method for selecting predictor weights.
 4. Assess the pretreatment period goodness of fit of the synthetic control state (generated using the Synth package).
-5. Conduct placebo test on states in the donor pool to evaluate the significance of the results for the treated state.
-6. Conduct sensitivity analyses to further test the credibility of the results.
+5. Analyze results

 After looking at various states and their respective gun laws, I settled on analyzing the effect of Oregon's background check laws on its crude death rate.
 When choosing which states/laws I wanted to focus on, I mainly employed two criteria: which laws were well known in the public dicourse today, and which states did not pass any laws for a significant length of time pretreatment and post treatment, so the effect of the treatment could be adequately analyzed.
 Oregon, which passed a series of background check laws(6) in 2000, along with two dealer regulation laws, was the perfect candidate based on these criteria.
 Background checks also have vast support among manyAmericans, so a deeper look into their effectiveness at lowering the crude death rate could provide some valuable insight.
 Alas, my outcome variable is the crude death rate, my treatment is the background check laws, and my pretreatment and post-treatment periods are 1991-2000 and 2001-2014 respectively.

-1. Predictor Variables - predictor variables should be chosen that have a relationship with the outcome variable.
+1. Predictor Variables - predictor variables should affect outcomes before and after treatment.

 - hsdiploma - percentage of people with a high school diploma
 - povrate	- the poverty rate